joe-engalan/VMKata/README.md

 Add a coin bank for making change
 Refactor CoinCollection to use a collection like a map?
 Put brackets on single-line ifs.
+Refactor ProductCollection to use a collection like a map or a set?

 Done